 A “Relay” is an digital output pin on the autopilot that can be switched between 0 volts and either 3.3V or 5V, depending on the autopilot.
 Similar to a servo it allows the autopilot to invoke some action from another device on the vehicle.
 Up to 6 pins can be defined as relays.

-Relay pins on the Pixhawk¶
+Relay pins on IOMCU equipped autopilots¶

-On the Pixhawk AUX OUT 5 (pin 54) and AUX OUT 6 (pin 55) are setup as the “First” (or #0) and “Second” (or #1) Relays respectively.
+For example, the Pixhawk default defines set up AUX OUT 5 (pin 54) and AUX OUT 6 (pin 55) as the “First” (or #0) and “Second” (or #1) Relays respectively.

 Defining the relay pins through the Mission Planner¶

 The First ~ Sixth relay pins can be setup most easily using the Mission Planner’s CONFIG/Standard Params list as shown below after “Find”ing the term relay.
 Pin designations for several different autopilots are shown in the drop-down box.

 For other boards, you will need to find its hwdef.dat file here and determine the GPIO pin number listed beside its output number, as shown below:

 In the above case, you could set the BRD_PWM_COUNT down to 8, freeing PWM9 and PWM10 for GPIO use, then use GPIO pin 58 (which is PWM output 9 on the board) for a relay pin.
 Use its GPIO number to set RELAY_PIN parameter in the above Mission Planner parameter entry ignoring the drop-down selections or, directly in the parameter itself, using the CONFIG/Full Parameter List screen.